ubco-db/helpme/DEVELOPING.md

 -   [Redis](https://redis.io/) is used to enable 0 downtime deploy

--   [Cypress](https://www.cypress.io/) is used for frontend E2E tests
+-   [Cypress](https://www.cypress.io/) is used for frontend E2E tests.
+Currently not being used.

 ## File Structure